 Benefits of Secured Credit Cards

 - You can get additional perks: Some lenders offer insurance options, theft protection, and travel assistance.
-At SCCU, our Visa® Secured credit cards come with roadside dispatch, so if you lock your keys in the car, get a flat tire, or your car’s battery dies, you can get peace of mind that a vendor will take care of you (at a set price per service call).
+At SCCU, our Visa® Secured credit cards come with roadside dispatch, so if you lock your keys in the car, get a flat tire, or your car’s battery dies, you’ll have peace of mind that a vendor will take care of you (at a set price per service call).

 Frequently Asked Questions